 Merylin joined the Board of the RBHS in 2008, becoming Chairperson at the end of 2010.
 During that time she chaired the committee that oversaw the outsourcing of administration and management of the RBHS to Lysaght Peoplecare.

 Merylin has extensive experience in economics and finance.
-She is employed by the Reserve Bank of Australia (RBA), where she is a Deputy Head in the Financial Stability Department with responsibility for monitoring the emergence of risks in the Australian financial system.
+She is employed by the Reserve Bank of Australia (RBA), where she is a Deputy Head of the Economic Analysis Department with for briefing the Board and public on the state of the economy and make recommendations for monetary policy.
+She was previously the a Deputy Head in the Financial Stability Department, monitoring the emergence of risks in the Australian financial system.
 She has worked extensively on international financial cooperation activities, including a secondment in 2012 to the secretariat for the Basel-based Financial Stability Board.
 She has represented the RBA on a variety of international working groups with a financial stability and market focus.

 Merylin’s professional qualifications include a Bachelor of Economics and she is a Graduate of the Australian Institute of Company Directors.